prajwalmandlik2004/JWT-Authentication/README.md

 3. **Protected Routes:** Certain routes are protected and can only be accessed by authenticated users.
 The server will return a `401 Unauthorized` response if you attempt to access these routes without authentication.

 4. **Logout:**
-   - To log out from the current device, access `/logout`.
    - To log out from all devices, access `/logout`.

 ## API Endpoints

 - `POST /register`: Register a new user.
 - `POST /login`: Login with username and password to receive a JWT token.
-- `POST /logout`: Log out from the current as well as all device.
+- `POST /logout`: Log out from all device.

 ## Contributions